tjespe/Page-protect/README.md

 4. Make sure developer mode is turned on
 5. Click the "load unpacked extension" button
 6. Locate the folder where you saved the source code
 7. The extension is now installed!
-Click it and enter a password to set a password
+Click on the icon and enter a password to set a password.